Sonatype has identified malicious typosquatting packages infiltrating the PyPI repository that secretly pull in cryptominers on the affected machines.

 Image: Malicious PyPI package versions per Month

-We are now expanding our malware detection capabilities via Nexus Intelligence to other ecosystems as well.
+We are now expanding our malware detection capabilities via Sonatype Intelligence to other ecosystems as well.

 We help you remain proactive and safeguard your software supply chains against up-and-coming attacks.
 Our AI/ML-powered automated malware detection system, Release Integrity, and security research team work together for full-spectrum protection.
 Release Integrity determines a likely malicious component based on historical supply chain attacks and over five-dozen "signals."
 This insight enables flagging for potential new attacks before security researchers discover them.